 Dr. Donna Cameron is passionate about showing students the potential of the community as a setting for both service and learning.
 Along with her work as Director of the Medical Center’s Service-Learning Program since 1999, she encourages students, faculty and staff to reflect on their own strengths and find ways to share them with each other in the academy and with community residents.
 Her research interests include balancing personal and professional demands, and the effects of organization/disorganization on well-being.

-Nancy Harazduk, MEd, MSW, an Assistant Professor at Georgetown University School of Medicine is the Director of the Mind- Body Medicine Program and the Ombudsperson for the medical students.
+Nancy Harazduk, MEd, MSW, an Assistant Professor at Georgetown University School of Medicine is the Director of the Mind- Body Medicine Program.

 To integrate Mind-Body Medicine into the medical school curriculum, she directs and teaches Mind-Body Medicine courses for first, second and third year medical students, law students, Physiology Masters students, and for the Faculty of Georgetown University School of Medicine and Georgetown Law Center.
 In this course, participants are taught to integrate mindfulness meditation, imagery, autogenic training, biofeedback, journal writing and movement into their personal and professional lives.